DANCE EDUCATION PATHWAYS

 University of Auckland (National Institute of Creative Arts and Industries)

-The University of Auckland has a number of undergraduate and postgraduate programmes for students wishing to pursue a career in dance.
+Dance Studies, in the Faculty of Creative Arts and Industries at the University of Auckland, offer a number of undergraduate and postgraduate programmes for students, providing diverse educational opportunities that support students to pursue 21st century arts careers including, performance, choreography, arts administration, teaching and community work, backstage and production, writing, research, and entrepreneurial pathways.
 These programmes focus on contemporary, cultural and community dance, interacting with different dance forms and working with people of all ages and abilities.
 Featured programmes are:

 - Bachelor of Dance Studies